 Sometimes employees just want to hear that they’re doing a great job.
 Seems simple enough, right?
 Keep in mind, however, that those who fall into this camp don’t necessarily require public fanfare.
 Words of Affirmation is a language that can be communicated in both public and private ways, even at corporate events.

-How to include Words of Affirmation at your next event: For public recognition, our go-to suggestion is the ever-popular Hollywood Awards gala, complete with a full stage, proper audio visual production, dramatic orchestral music, black tie dress code, etc. In addition to rolling out the red carpet for your guests, make sure award announcements include thoughtful and compelling descriptions of each recipient’s specific achievements and contributions to your team.
-Conversely, if your group is less interested in public recognition, try distributing personalized, handwritten Thank You cards to each attendee as they exit the event.
+How to include Words of Affirmation at your next event: Our go-to suggestion is the ever-popular awards gala.
+Roll out the red carpet with a fully produced black tie affair.
+Make sure awards announcements include thoughtful descriptions of each recipient’s specific achievements.
+Conversely, if your group is less interested in public recognition, try distributing personalized, handwritten Thank You cards to each attendee.
 Or for a fun themed twist, organize a game night event and place a Scrabble rack on each place-setting.
 Fill each one with a positive word (hand-picked by a superior/executive) that best describes each guest’s most valuable trait.

 Acts of Service

-In the workplace, showing appreciation through acts of service means offering to help complete tasks and projects in a way that feels beneficial and productive to the recipient.
+This language means offering to help complete tasks in a way that feels productive to the recipient.
 This language is all about follow-through.

-How to include Acts of Service at your next event: Sometimes even the most awesome corporate functions can be viewed as “one more project” to add to an already-busy schedule.
-Do your best to remove any/all stressors from the event.
-For example, steer clear of important holidays or work deadlines, provide free childcare, transportation, or valet during the event, bring in a massage station, etc. In addition to providing acts of service for your guests, invite attendees to participate in acts of service during your event.
-Find out which causes are important to your team and facilitate company-sponsored activities that benefit those organizations.
-Chances are, if guests appreciate receiving help, they also find great value in offering help to others.
-The Event Team offers an array of philanthropic options and teambuilding events that contribute to schools, military groups, hospitals, animal shelters, and more!
+How to include Acts of Service at your next event: Sometimes attendees view corporate functions yet another task.
+Do your best to remove stressors from the event.
+Steer clear of holidays or deadlines, provide childcare or valet during the event, etc. In addition, invite attendees to participate in acts of service during your event.
+Chances are, if guests appreciate receiving help, they also value helping others.
+We offer many philanthropic options that benefit schools, military groups, hospitals, and more!

-If you’re interested in learning more about how to show appreciation for your team during your next Southern California incentive trip, contact The Event Team destination management company today!
-We can help you determine the best “appreciation languages” for your group and find creative ways to apply them to your next corporate event!
+If you want to show appreciation for your team during your next meeting, contact The Event Team today!
+We’ll help you determine the best “appreciation languages” and find creative ways to apply them to your event!